 Thor also falls into what has now been termed the Marvel Cinematic Universe.
 This began when Jon Favreau threw in a cameo from Nick Fury as an Easter Egg for Marvel fans who waited all the way through the credits of Iron Man.
 This had a sequel shortly after when Robert Downey Jrs Tony Stark made a similar surprise cameo after the credits of The Incredible Hulk (2008).
 This quickly grew out into an ambitious plan where Marvel announced that they were knitting all of their characters together into one shared milieu that merged in The Avengers.
 Iron Man 2 (2010) also featured an after credits coda that had Clark Gregg in the desert at the site where Thors hammer is discovered.
 There are various pieces of fanservice tossed off throughout Thor Stellan Skarsgård saying how he wants to contact an old colleague, the originator of the gamma ray experiments (ie. Bruce Banner), to get advice on dealing with S.H.I.E.L.D.; Clark Gregg asking Thats not one of [Tony] Starks is it? when the Destroyer first appears; an uncredited cameo from Jeremy Renner as Clint Barton aka Hawkeye, the costumed super-archer who becomes a member of The Avengers, as Clark Gregg employs him to stop Thors rampage through the encampment.
 There is also the by-now-requisite scene after the end of the credits where Stellan Skarsgårds scientist is introduced to Samuel L. Jacksons Nick Fury at S.H.I.E.L.D. headquarters and shown a piece of alien equipment that we learn is the Cosmic Cube, a device of unimaginable reality-bending power that turns up throughout the Marvel universe, as all the while Loki (now apparently inside Stellan Skarsgårds head) looks on, telling him what to say.

-Chris Hemsworth and most of the principal cast returned in Thor: The Dark World (2013) and the upcoming Thor: Ragnarok (2017).
+Chris Hemsworth and most of the principal cast returned in Thor: The Dark World (2013) and Thor: Ragnarok (2017).
 Chris Hemsworth also returned as Thor and Tom Hiddleston as Loki in The Avengers and Avengers: Age of Ultron (2015), playing alongside other Marvel superheroes.